President & CEO

 Michael Hopkins is the Chief Executive Officer of Jewish Family Service of San Diego (JFS), a human service agency dedicated to empowering, caring for, and connecting individuals and families across San Diego and the Coachella Valley.
 Building on the agency’s nearly 100-year history, Michael has led JFS through a wide-reaching, collaborative strategic planning process, Repairing the World: Guiding the Heart & Soul of Jewish Family Service, and a capital campaign resulting in the development of a client-centric JFS campus.
 Michael is also a member of the Regional Continuum of Care Council Governance Board which addresses homelessness in the San Diego community.

-As Executive Vice President and General Manager of Workforce Skills at Cengage Group, Balraj leads the company’s online learning business which provides opportunities to upskill and reskill outside the traditional higher education degree-conferring path.
-Balraj is focused on scaling the business so millions of learners can gain the skills and competencies needed to be job ready or move up in their careers.
+Balraj is an experienced C-Level Executive with specific experience scaling Workforce Skills programs nationally.
+He ran the Workforce Skills division of Cengage Group as Executive Vice President and General Manager.
+Cengage Group’s online learning business provides opportunities to upskill and reskill outside the traditional higher education degree-conferring path.
+During his time there, Balraj scaled the business to deliver proven job outcomes to over a million learners and helping them gain the skills and competencies needed to be job ready and move up in their careers.

-Balraj stepped up to lead Cengage Group’s Workforce Skills business in 2020, bringing his experience building and commercializing online services for both B2B and B2C environments.
-Prior to leading Workforce Skills, Balraj spent 6 years in global technical product management at Cengage.
-During his tenure, Balraj helped accelerate the digital transformation of the higher education business, including the launch of Cengage Unlimited, the industry’s first and only affordable subscription for textbooks and course materials.
+During his 10 years at Cengage Group, he brought his experience building and commercializing online services to the US Higher Education and K12 portfolio as a General Manager.
+He also ran Global Technical Product Management and digital platform development for Cengage before growing Cengage’s Workforce Skills business.
+Balraj helped accelerate the digital transformation of the higher education business, including the launch of Cengage Unlimited, the industry’s first and only affordable subscription for textbooks and course materials.

 Elaine E. Katz